UoB-COMSM0166/2025-group-4/Meeting Records/Week08.md

 | **5**  | 8  | 17 | 5  | 14 | 9  | 18 | 15 | 12 | 11 | 19 | 7  | 16 |

 ---
+## 📈 SUS (System Usability Scale) Analysis

+The SUS results offered insight into the overall usability and clarity of the game interface.
+Each participant rated the system across 10 standardized usability statements after completing Levels 1 and 2.

+### Key Findings:
+- **Ease of Use**: Most participants strongly agreed that the game was easy to use in Level 1, with average scores of 4–5 for related items.
+However, scores slightly declined in Level 2, indicating increased complexity may have impacted perceived usability.

+- **Confidence & Learnability**: Participants consistently reported feeling confident using the system, even as difficulty increased.
+Items like "I feel confident using it" maintained high scores (mostly 4s and 5s), suggesting intuitive control schemes and effective visual design.

+- **Complexity Awareness**: Scores for "The system is too complex" and "The system is cumbersome to use" increased in Level 2 (i.e., indicating higher agreement), reflecting the intentional jump in difficulty and system complexity.
+This suggests the need for refined onboarding or adaptive guidance as levels become more intricate.

+- **Support Expectations**: The statement "I would need technical support to use this system" received low scores across both levels, confirming that the game mechanics are largely self-explanatory and accessible.

+- **Workload increased as intended**:
+  Significant increases from L1 → L2 in TLX scores confirm proper difficulty scaling:
+  - *p = 0.0035* (L1 → L2)
+  - *p = 0.0038* (L2 → L3)

+### Summary:

+While SUS scores were slightly lower in Level 2, this trend was consistent with the game’s increasing challenge and was anticipated in the design.
+Overall, the high confidence levels and low dependency on technical support indicate a well-balanced interface that accommodates new players while scaling difficulty meaningfully.